reduxframework/docs/docs/configuration/fields/data.md

 # Using the `data` Argument

-The `data` argument allows Redux to populate the [field](../objects/field.md) using dynamic queries for things like posts, pages, menus, categories, terms, etc. It automatically uses the correct WordPress function to retrieve each type of data.
-Most types of data accept an 'args' value, which will be passed to the WordPress function to control what data is retrieved.
+The `data` argument allows Redux to populate the [field](../objects/field.md) using dynamic queries for posts, pages, menus, categories, terms, etc. It automatically uses WordPress APIs to retrieve each type of data.
+Most data types accept an 'args' value, which is passed to the WordPress function to control the retrieved data.

 ::: warning Table of Contents
 [[toc]]